Along the Terrace of the Lions in Delos

 Ruby enjoying fresh coconut juice at the reservoir (West Baray) in Siem Reap

-Each hut seemed to have a few hammocks randomly strung on it, but we found it more refreshing to lie on the mats strewn on the bamboo floor.
+Each hut seems to have a few hammocks randomly strung on it but we found it more refreshing to lay on the mats strewn on the bamboo floor.

-After we had some snacks in this rustic setting, I pondered long and hard on the calm waters of the West Baray.
-My thoughts drifted to the days when I was a young kid growing up in a sleepy town called Baclaran.
+It was in this rustic setting, after we had some snacks, that I pondered long and hard on the calm waters of the West Baray.
+My thoughts drifted to the days when I was still a young kid growing up in a sleepy town called Baclaran.

-In my short dream, various nostalgic moments rumbled through my head, but they were not vivid enough for me to recollect when I woke up smiling afterward—except for one: that I was walking along the grass-lined walkways inside the Angkor complex, where the Khmer people were all smiling at me on a quiet day sometimes in those ancient days.
+In my short dream, various nostalgic moments rumbled through my head but they were not too vivid enough for me to recollect when I woke up smiling afterward – except for one: that I was walking along the grass-lined walkways inside the Angkor complex where the Khmer people were all smiling at me on a quiet day sometimes in those ancient days.

 From Hanoi Old Quarter, where we stayed at a cramped but comfortable hotel –Hanoi Guest House– along Mã Mây Road, a van took us eastward for a three (3) hour drive along Vietnam’s countryside.